yuhenghuang/local_leetcode/README.md

 #### Node types

-To enable correct `Node` for specific problem from various types, one needs to define macro before the header file.
+To enable correct `Node` type for specific problem from various types, one needs to define macro before the header file.

 For example, to use a tree node with four children as typename `Node`,